kubernetes/website/content/en/docs/concepts/services-networking/service.md

 `LoadBalancer` type of Service by setting the field `spec.loadBalancerClass`.
 By default, `spec.loadBalancerClass` is `nil` and a `LoadBalancer` type of Service uses the cloud provider's default load balancer implementation.
-If `spec.loadBalancerClass` is specified, it is assumed that a matching class load balancer implementation is watching for Services and any default load balancer implementation (e.g. cloud providers) will ignore Services that set this field. `spec.loadBalancerClass` can only be set when creating or updating a Service to type 'LoadBalancer'.
-Once set, it can not be changed.
+If `spec.loadBalancerClass` is specified, it is assumed that a load balancer implementation that matches the specified class is watching for Services.
+Any default load balancer implementation (for example, the one provided by the cloud provider) will ignore Services that have this field set.
+`spec.loadBalancerClass` can be set on a Service of type `LoadBalancer` only.
+Once set, it cannot be changed.
 The value of `spec.loadBalancerClass` must be a label-style identifier, with an optional prefix, e.g. "internal-vip" or "example.com/internal-vip".
 Unprefixed names are reserved for end-users.
 You must enable the `ServiceLoadBalancerClass` feature gate to use this field.